 10. XEQT or VEQT – XEQT currently yields a dividend of 3.20% quarterly.
 XEQT has a 0.18 MER and VEQT has 0.22.

-Another thing is that XEQT has 25% into Canadian equities whereas VEQT has 30 here.
+Another thing is that XEQT has 25% in Canadian equities whereas VEQT has 30 here.
 Looking at these numbers alone, XEQT seems like a better choice.

-On the other hand, XEQT holds 2 US-listed ETFs in aggregate and that could represent more withholding taxes from its distributions unless you want it in your RRSPs.
+On the other hand, XEQT holds 2 US-listed ETFs in the aggregate, and that could represent more withholding taxes from its distributions unless you want it in your RRSPs.

 11. XRE or ZRE – The MER for XRE is 0.61%.
 It doesn’t sound like a lot, but you can probably build a more balanced and diversified portfolio for a lot less than that.